Another One of Those People

 Sharon, however, who couldn't read people, invited her to sit with us.

-After all, Louise was totally alone, and there was space in our section.
+After all, Louise was alone, and there was space in our section.

-Louise sat there with an attitude.
-It was as if she felt she was honouring us with her presence.
+Louise sat with an attitude as if she felt she was honouring us with her presence.

-The next time Sharon invited Louise to sit with us she replied "I'm sitting over there"
+The next time Sharon invited Louise to the response was "I'm sitting over there"

 in the voice of a vegetarian offered a ham sandwich.